webXtended/Relacx/README.md

 Whenever an action takes place and you want to inform other actions of an event, then use the broadcastAction method to do so.
 Action listeners listening for the ACTION_NAME event will get triggered and the triggered function will receive 2 parameters, the ACTION_NAME and DATA from the broadcaster.

+####
+#### Support for Server Side Rendering and Hydrate

+You can easily use React's server side rendering method 'renderToString' as shown below, just dont forget to include ReactDOM/server

+     ReactDOMServer.renderToString(Relacx.component(COMPONENT));

+The hydrate method is also supported in the same way.

+    ReactDOM.hydrate(Relacx.component(COMPONENT, OPTIONS), CONTAINER);